jbatez/vulkan-headers-rs/vulkan-headers-generator/README.md

-# Vulkan-Headers for Rust Generator
+# Generate Vulkan Headers for Rust

 This program uses [vulkan-registry](../vulkan-registry) to generate the [vulkan-headers](../vulkan-headers) Rust library.